Are you curious about a whole-food, plant-based (WFPB) diet? The T. Colin Campbell Center for Nutrition Studies is here to help you get started.

 The term whole in WFPB describes foods that are minimally processed.
 This includes whole grains, fruits, vegetables, legumes (beans, peas, and lentils), nuts, and seeds.

 Many eventually give up the diet label in favor of lifestyle.
 Perhaps that’s because the popular notion of dieting has become so confusing.
-A WFPB lifestyle should be simpler.
+A WFPB lifestyle is simpler.
 It’s not a short-term punishment charged by guilt.
 It’s not a set of complicated meal plans.
 It’s a return to whole foods, natural flavors, and optimal health.

 Keep it simple—eat whole, unprocessed foods derived from plants.